garygriswold/Bible.js/Docs/Release_2.x/AudioPlayer_TestPlan.md

 6. Control Center Skip Forward - Clicking the forward button should skip a number of seconds.

-NO SURE: 7.
-The Skip back and forward button should activate play even when the audio is currently paused.
+7. The Skip back and forward button should activate play even when the audio is currently paused.

 8. When control center is playing, and user returns to App foreground, the App should be playing. a) When the App was left while playing, or b) When the App was left while not playing.

+9. Start play, go to background, in media center, stop, start, skip, continue play.
+Go back to foreground, change passage.
+Repeat 3 times.

+10. Repeat prior test, but leave play in pause in both forground and background.

 App Switching Tests
 -------------------